-- Review a copy of the applicant's personal statement so that your letter of recommendation can dovetail with--not conflict with or duplicate--the rest of the application.
+- Review a copy of the applicant's personal statement.
+You want to see what the applicant has written so that your letter of recommendation can dovetail with – not conflict with or duplicate – the applicant's story.

 - I have been teaching for twenty years and have advised approximately 450 students on independent research projects over the last five years.